 Better at Home strives to ensure services are available to a diverse range of seniors and Elders in BC, and diversity requires us to think about cultural inclusion and safety.
-Recognizing the importance of self-determination and value of self-governance, the BH programs built on reserve empowers communities to respond to the needs of their Elders, to develop and build internal capacity, and to provide opportunities to partner with external allies.
+Recognizing the importance of self-determination and the value of self-governance, BH programs built on reserve empower communities to respond to the needs of their Elders, to develop and build internal capacity, and to provide opportunities to partner with external allies.
 Currently, BH serves Elders on reserve in the Cowichan Tribes, Squamish and Tsleil-Waututh Nations, Stolo Territory and the Gitxsan First Nation.

 Deliverables in the strategy include:

 - Voices of the Elders Project and Community Visits

 - Literature Review of Best/Promising Practices in FN/Aboriginal Elder Care

 For more information about the Better at Home Aboriginal Engagement Strategy, please contact: